Gambit (unproduced film): Re-development and cancellation

 Despite intending to keep the March filming start following Verbinski's departure, Fox removed the film from its production schedule by the end of January 2018.
 At that time, the search for Verbinski's replacement was underway, while the new June 2019 release date was expected to play better for the film as a "summer Marvel movie".
-The film was described as having a comedic tone and revolving around a heist, and had also undergone a rewrite to make it "more New Orleans".
+The film was described as having a comedic tone and revolving around a heist.
 Fox expected another new draft of the script in March, and still considered the film to be greenlit with a set budget despite the lack of director; a new production start date of June 19, 2018, was set, dependent on a new director being found in time.

 The producers met with several directors for the film during April 2018, with Kinberg stating in May that he and Tatum were happy with the current script for the project and hoped to pick a new director in "the next couple of weeks and shoot the movie maybe the end of this summer".
 He reiterated that the film was still a priority for Fox "believe it or not", and added that the proposed acquisition of 21st Century Fox by Disney did not affect their plans for the film at that point.
 In September, Fox was believed to be interested in starting production on February 15, 2019.
 The studio was still looking to shoot the film in New Orleans, and was looking to use Big Easy Studios for production space after doing the same for Logan.
 This new start date gave the studio time to hire a new crew for the film after previously hired crew members were let go.
 By the end of the month, Kinberg confirmed that they were now looking to begin production on Gambit in early 2019.
 He described the film as being "loosely" a romantic comedy due to Fox wanting the tone of each X-Men spin-off to be driven by the protagonist's personality (such as Deadpool's raunchy comedic tone and Logan's western "vibe") and the character of Gambit being "a hustler and a womanizer and we just felt like there was an attitude, a swagger to him, that lent itself to romantic comedy".
+Tatum later elaborated that this version of the film would have possibly never be made even by Fox due to being an R-rated romantic comedy, making the title character the "kind" of one who could only exist in a movie like Deadpool as the script had mutants having sex.
+Tatum felt that had Derek Cianfrance, with whom he made Roofman (2025), directed the film, he would have made the film with no special but practical effects.
 At that time, Fox delayed the release of the film again, pushing it to March 13, 2020.
 By then, Carolin was believed to have been working with Zetumer on the script.